mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 For details on the 2020-2021 API Resources and Certification Scenarios, see the [Sandbox Certification Scenarios documentation](sandbox_cert_a_toc.md).
 That documentation contains resources and scenarios for MARSS, StudentProgramAssociations, and 2020-2021 Early Education Enrollment.

 ## 2020-2021 MDE Submitted Data Requirements: API Resources
+Several of the required data elements are provided by MDE within the ODS.
+This section details those elements.
 ### Resource: LocalEducationAgencies

 **Description**